-[†] Data in "Typ" column is at 3.0V, 25°C unless otherwise stated.
-These parameters are for design guidance only and are not tested.
+† Data in "Typ" column is at 3.0V, 25°C unless otherwise stated.
+These parameters are for design guidance only and are not tested

-Note 1: The test conditions for all IDD measurements in active operation mode are: OSC1 = external square wave, from rail-to-rail; all I/O pins tri-stated, pulled to VDD; MCLR = VDD; WDT disabled.
+Note 1: The test conditions for all IDD measurements in active operation mode are: OSC1 = external square wave, from rail to-rail, all I/O pins tri-stated, pulled to VDD; MCLR = VDD; WDT disabled.

 - 2: The supply current is mainly a function of the operating voltage and frequency.
-Other factors, such as I/O pin loading and switching rate, oscillator type, internal code execution pattern and temperature, also have an impact on the current consumption. - 3: For RC oscillator configurations, current through Rext is not included.
-The current through the resistor can be extended by the formula IR = VDD/2Rext (mA) with Rext in $k\Omega$. - 4: FVR and BOR are disabled. - 5: 8 MHz clock with 4x PLL enabled.
+Other factors, such as I/O pin loading and switching rate, oscillator type, internal code execution pattern and temperature, also have an impact on the current consumption. - (3: For EXTRC oscillator configurations, current through REXT is not included.
+The current through the resistor can be extended by the formula IR = VDD/2REXT (mA) with REXT in kΩ. - 4; FVR and BOR are disabled. - 5: 8 MHz crystal oscillator with 4x PLL enabled.

-TABLE 32-2: SUPPLY CURRENT (IDD)^(1,2) (CONTINUED)
+TABLE 36-2: SUPPLY CURRENT (IDD)(1,2) (CONTINUED)